-What is Certificate of Incorporation in New York?
+Certificate of Incorporation in New York

-New York, also known as The Empire State, has some rules when it comes to file the Certificate of Incorporation.
+The state has some rules when it comes to filing a Certificate of Incorporation in New York, popularly known as the Empire State.
 We shared the step-by-step process here to file the incorporation document with the New York SOS.
 Checking with the SOS is recommended for more information.

 It is always wise to consult a legal professional before you file your company under the New York SOS.
 FIling process can be easy, but it is sensitive.
 If you miss anything, it can totally stope the filing process.